rajithv/fair-explainable-AI/README.md

 <table>
   <tr>
   <td width="30%"><img align="left" width="320px" src="assets/img/people/Rajith-Vidanaarachchi.jpeg" style="border-radius: 50%" /></td>
     <td>  Dr. Rajith Vidanaraarachchi  completed his Bachelor of Science (Hons) at the University of Moratuwa, Sri Lanka, at the Department of Computer Science and Engineering.
 He commenced his PhD in Data Engineering under the supervision of Prof. Saman Halgamuge at the College of Engineering and Computer Science,  Australian National University.
 His PhD work is focused on gathering information from complex, heterogeneous data, and on inferring microbial interactions from time series metagenomic data.
 This has use cases in gut health and other biological/ecological areas.
-He is now a Research Fellow jointly at the Transport, Health, and Urban Design Research Lab at the Melbourne School of Design, and at the Optimisation and Pattern Recognition Research Lab at the Department of Mechanical Engineering.
+He is now a Research Fellow jointly at the Transport, Health, and Urban Design Research Lab at the Melbourne School of Design, and at the Optimisation and Pattern Recognition Research Lab at the Department of Mechanical Engineering.</td>

   </tr>
 </table>